 This letter is to inform you about the next steps necessary to protect your child and our community from COVID-19.
 Per guidance from both NMPED and NMDOH, we are required to investigate to see who had "close contact" with the staff member or student who tested positive for COVID-19.
-A "close contact" is defined as being closer than six feet for more than three minutes to a person who is positive for COVID-19 and all staff and students who were in the same classroom or on the same bus as the infected individual.
+A "close contact" is defined as being closer than six feet for a cumulative total of fifteen minutes or more over a 24-hour period to a person who is positive for COVID-19 and all staff and students who were in the same classroom or on the same bus as the infected individual.
 All students and staff who were in "close contact" with the infected individual are encouraged to be tested seven to 10 days after close contact exposure to the positive COVID-19 individual.
 Close contacts must self-quarantine at home for 10 days, regardless of the test result.